The 47 Weirdest Laws from Around the World

 Thanks to the vague Salmon Act of 1986, you can’t just go around manhandling seafood while acting in a suspicious matter.
 Acting shifty with a shrimp cocktail is apparently still acceptable, since according to the fine print, the list of seafood includes “salmon, trout, eels, lampreys, smelt and freshwater fish.”
 This weird law just means that to enjoy your dinner of one of the 10 Best Foods for Your Heart without breaking any laws, be cool and stay calm.

 Gum has been banned in the southeast Asian sovereign state since 1992, because Prime Minister Lee Kuan Yew thought it would lead to “mischief-making” like “putting chewing gum on our subway train doors so that they don’t open.”
 A single piece of gum could land you a fine of $1000.
 Do it a second time and you’ll owe the state $2000.
 A third time means you’ll be forced into hard labor, cleaning the streets while wearing a sign that says “I’m a litterer.”
 It’s a shame, because chewing gum can actually be a great way to activate your metabolism.

 Being drunk on a cow in Scotland

 Driving drunk is no laughing matter.
 But riding a cow while drunk?
 Still dangerous, but undeniably weird (and funny).
-Sadly, thanks to the Licensing Act 1872, it’s also illegal, and could land you a £200 fine and almost a year in jail.
-Remember: having a criminal record is definitely not cool if you’re a man over 40.
+Sadly, thanks to the Licensing Act 1872, it’s also illegal and could land you a £200 fine and almost a year in jail.
+Thankfully, because it’s one of the weirdest laws around the world, we’re guessing it never really has to be enforced.
+And remember: having a criminal record is definitely not cool if you’re a man over 40.

 Calling a woman a “slut” in Oklahoma